RAIN Alliance ISO Numbering System

 RAIN RFID tags must each have unique and properly encoded identification numbers so that individual items can be identified, located, and authenticated.
 If RAIN RFID tag data is not uniquely and properly formatted during the encoding process, unwanted items may be read.
 This is known as tag clutter.

 - Without unique numbers: A postal service tracks the packages traveling through its facility by tagging each box.
 If a box of apparel arrives with items that are tagged with a numbering system similar to that of the postal service, then there is potential for duplicate numbers to appear for each item.

 - Without proper encoding: A marathon clocks runners’ times at the finish line using tagged race bibs.
 If a delivery truck full of tagged items is parked near the finish line, and those tags are not correctly encoded using a standards-based numbering system, then the marathon may not be able to read all of the runner’s tags before they move past the finish line due to interference with tags in the delivery truck.

 Following a standards-based numbering system ensures unique and proper RAIN RFID tag encoding, which in turn enables effective and efficient filtering of your and others’ tags.
 This means that you read only your tags of interest, ensuring the success of both your and others’ deployments.

 The RAIN Alliance is introducing a new ISO numbering system to simplify encoding and reduce tag clutter.
 You can learn more about this numbering system here.

 To start using the RAIN Alliance ISO numbering system, begin by applying for a Company Identification Number (CIN).
-The RAIN Alliance ISO numbering system application webpage will be fully operational in the coming months; in the meantime, submit your commitment to apply here or email [email protected].
+The RAIN Alliance ISO numbering system application webpage will be fully operational in the coming months; in the meantime, submit your commitment to apply here before 11 February 2022 or email [email protected].

 How is the RAIN Alliance ISO system different from other numbering systems?